 The photograph here of the girl fishing is another example of the beautiful colours that can be achieved.
-I am one of the few photographers that can offer Medium Format and 35mm Wedding Film Photography in the UK although there is an additional cost to me due to the price of film, processing and scanning expense.
+I am one of the few film photographer uk based that can offer Medium Format and 35mm Wedding Film Photography in the UK although there is an additional cost due to the price of film, processing and scanning expense.

 I can include film wedding photography in my packages.
 If this is of interest, and you’re looking for a 35mm film wedding photographer uk based or medium format film wedding photographer, please feel free to contact me.